 Thank you very much for your interest and for visiting our website.
 We urge you to review other topics at this site to get a complete view of our company, its product, and the considerable opportunities that await us.

-The headquarters of Medipacs® is in San Diego and we have developed a very unique and innovative, portable and wearable infusion device, and we’d like to introduce you to some of the market conditions that are making our new product so promising:
+The headquarters of Medipacs® is in Tucson, Arizona and we have developed a very unique and innovative, portable and wearable infusion device, and we’d like to introduce you to some of the market conditions that are making our new product so promising:

 The portable infusion market has been showing substantial growth and potential for an extended period.
 However, it is crowded with expensive, bulky devices powered by motor, or drive systems which are inefficient and still costly.

 > Existing Infusion Pumps require large volumes of fluid to be accurate yet the drugs they intend to use are packaged in highly concentrated forms in small volumes.

 > Syringe Pumps also have issues while medicated patches are adequate but unable to deliver all drugs and can’t adjust to patient responses.